-(The usual requirements for student and parent eligibility still apply, per 34 CFR 682.201(c).
-For example, the student must be enrolled at least half-time and be eligible for federal student aid.
+To qualify, however, the student must be enrolled at least half-time and be eligible for federal student aid.
 Both the parent borrower and the student must be US citizens, nationals or eligible noncitizens.
 Neither the student nor the parent borrower can have a federal government judgment lien on his or her property.
 The parent cannot owe an overpayment on a federal education grant or be in default on a previous federal education loan unless he or she has made satisfactory arrangements to repay the grant overpayment or loan.
 The student is required to be registered with Selective Service, but the parents are not.
 Colleges are required to determine eligibility for both the dependent student and the parent before certifying a Parent PLUS loan.
-Besides obtaining the student's complete financial aid history, the school may also have supplemental forms for the parent to complete, such as signing a statement of educational purpose.)
+Besides obtaining the student's complete financial aid history, the school may also have supplemental forms for the parent to complete, such as signing a statement of educational purpose.

 Borrow the Stafford Loan First

 Unfortunately, many families do not take full advantage of the Stafford loan.
-In 2007-08, 8.2% of students whose parents borrowed from the Parent PLUS loan program did not borrow from the Stafford loan program, and 33.2% borrowed less than the maximum total amount available from the Stafford loan program.
 Nothing prevents parents from helping their children with the payments on their Stafford loans, and the lower interest rate will save money, so it is best to borrow the Stafford loan first.

 Finding a PLUS Loan Lender